Introduction to quantum groups: 13a. Diagonal tori

 (2) This follows from the general propreties of the Pontrjagin duality, and more precisely from the fact that the subgroups $\widehat{\Lambda}\subset\widehat{\Gamma}$ correspond to the quotients $\Gamma\to\Lambda$. \end{proof}

-Based on the above simple facts, regarding the groups and the group duals, we can see that in general, there are two motivations for the study of toral subgroups $\widehat{\Lambda}\subset G$:
+Based on the above simple facts, regarding the simplest compact quantum groups that we know, namely the compact groups and the discrete group duals, we can see that there are two potential motivations for the study of toral subgroups $\widehat{\Lambda}\subset G$, as follows:

-\begin{enumerate} \item It is well-known that the fine structure of a compact Lie group $G\subset U_N$ is partly encoded by its maximal torus.
+(1) First, it is well-known that the fine structure of a compact Lie group $G\subset U_N$ is partly encoded by its maximal torus.
 Thus, in view of Proposition 13.1, the various tori $\widehat{\Lambda}\subset G$ encode interesting information about a quantum group $G\subset U_N^+$, both in the classical and the group dual case.
 We can expect this to hold in general.

-\item Any action $G\curvearrowright X$ on some geometric object, such as a manifold, will produce actions of its tori on the same object, $\widehat{\Lambda}\curvearrowright X$.
-And, due to the fact that $\Lambda$ are familiar objects, namely discrete groups, these latter actions are easier to study, and this can ultimately lead to results about the action $G\curvearrowright X$ itself. \end{enumerate}
+(2) Also, any action $G\curvearrowright X$ on some geometric object, such as a manifold, will produce actions of its tori on the same object, $\widehat{\Lambda}\curvearrowright X$.
+And, due to the fact that $\Lambda$ are familiar objects, namely discrete groups, these latter actions are easier to study, and this can ultimately lead to results about the action $G\curvearrowright X$ itself.

-At a more concrete level now, most of the tori that we met appear as diagonal tori, in the sense of section 2 above.
+At a more concrete level now, most of the tori that we met appear as diagonal tori, in the sense of chapter 2 above.
 Let us first review this material.
 We first have:

 \begin{theorem} Given a closed subgroup $G\subset U_N^+$, consider its ``diagonal torus'', which is the closed subgroup $T\subset G$ constructed as follows:

 This torus is then a group dual, $T=\widehat{\Lambda}$, where $\Lambda=<g_1,\ldots,g_N>$ is the discrete group generated by the elements $g_i=u_{ii}$, which are unitaries inside $C(T)$. \end{theorem}